aginies/ai/README.md

 # ComfyUI container

-Check README.md in the ComfyUI_AMD Directory.
+README.md in the ComfyUI_AMD Directory.

+# ollama container

+README.md in the ollama Directory.

+# OpenWebUI container

+README.md in the OpenWebUI Directory.

 # localai/docker-compose.yaml